We Need Answers: History

-"We Need Answers" first saw the light as a late night comedy show at the Canal Cafe Theatre in London.
-After a year's development it was taken to Edinburgh Fringe for two years running, sponsored by 63336.
+We Need Answers first saw the light as a late night comedy show at the Canal Cafe Theatre in London.
+After a year's development it was taken to the Edinburgh Fringe for two years running, sponsored by 63336.

 The contestants in Edinburgh were exclusively standup comedians, who were at the festival with their own shows.

-In its inaugural year at the fringe, 2007, the competition featured the likes of Daniel Kitson, Simon Amstell, Henning Wehn, Brendon Burns & Lucy Porter taking part in the quiz, which took the format of a traditional sporting tournament over the month; heats leading to quarter and semi finals.
+In its inaugural year at the Fringe in 2007, the competition featured the likes of Daniel Kitson, Simon Amstell, Henning Wehn, Brendon Burns & Lucy Porter taking part in the quiz, which took the format of a traditional sporting tournament over the month; heats leading to quarter and semi finals.

 The grand final was between Josie Long and Paul Sinha, with Sinha proving to be the ultimate winner.

 Its second year, 2008, saw a final between Josie Long and Kristen Schaal: Long emerged victorious.

-In late 2008 the BBC produced a pilot at Ginglik comedy club, London, before launching Series 1 on BBC4 early 2009.
+In late 2008 the BBC produced a pilot at Ginglik comedy club, London, before launching the first series on BBC Four in early 2009.